-Occasionally, we see people who create custom roles but forget to assign a role level.
+Occasionally, we do see people who create custom roles but forget to assign a role level.
 This WordPress.org post is a good example.
-In that situation, users in that role won't be available as authors.
+In that situation, users in that role won't be available as Authors.

 PublishPress Capabilities does allow you to change the level of each role.